MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-connect.md

 ---

 # Connect
-Once a hypothesis and metrics are defined, the next step is to associate the experiment with the corresponding experiences in Dynamics 365 Commerce.
+Once the experiment is setup in the third-party service, the next step is to associate it with the corresponding experiences in Dynamics 365 Commerce.
 To do this:
 1. Go to the **Experiments** tab in site builder to view the list of experiments from the connector configured above.
 1. Click **Connect** to open the *Connect experiment* wizard.
 This wizard can also be accessed from within a page or fragment editor when in the edit mode, by clicking on **Connect experiment** in the command bar.
     > [!NOTE]